Do you have a Charity Partner?

 Volunteer for a half day on Sunday (day after the race) and receive one free Sprint registration which can be used at any of our events within the next 12 months.

-Volunteer for one full day on Sunday (day after the race) and receive one free Challenge registration which can be used at any of our events within the next 12 months.
+Volunteer for one full day (or two half days) on Sunday (day after the race) and receive one free Challenge registration which can be used at any of our events within the next 12 months.

 Do you have to be present to receive your award?